 I accept my failures as a husband and acknowledge my shortcomings as a lover.
 I allowed the winds of change to knock me off kilter, and watched as my beautiful wife, Susan, marched steadfast into a well-deserved prosperity, leaving me shivering in the cold chamber of my indifference.

 It’s easy to romanticize the prospect of a life untethered.
-Enjoy life to your own heart’s content, with nothing to tend to except your own dreams or desires.
-But what I failed to realize at the time, is that the enjoyment of my dreams and desires is contingent upon those with whom I can share their manifestations.
+Enjoy life to your own heart’s content, with nothing to tend to except your own dreams and desires.
+But what I failed to realize at the time, is that the enjoyment of my dreams and desires is wholly contingent upon those with whom I can share their manifestations.

 So I made haste into the pursuit of a shared, benevolent union.
 Because my failure as a romantic partner still loomed heavy on my heart, I pivoted to a different avenue; an avenue I was certain would provide genuine incentive to become the man I should have always yearned to be.
 Fatherhood.